EdenKupe/anarchysf/pages/anarchists_on_the_genre.md

 "There isn't enough historical detail in science fiction to connect us from here to there.
 But, when all is read and done, it is our future we're working on.
 Imagination at the very least reminds us of our goals."

-('Daily Life in Revolutionary Utopia: Feminism, Anarchism and Science Fiction', 1978)
+(_'Daily Life in Revolutionary Utopia: Feminism, Anarchism and Science Fiction',_ 1978)

 ## Michael Moorcock

 "Utopian fiction has been predominantly reactionary in one form or another (as well as being predominantly dull) since it began."

 "Writers, when they are writing, can only be judged on the substance of their work.
 The majority of the sf writers most popular with radicals are by and large crypto-fascists to a man and woman!
 There is Lovecraft, the misogynistic racist; there is Heinlein, the authoritarian militarist; there is Ayn Rand, the rabid opponent of trade unionism and the left, who, like many a reactionary before her, sees the problems of the world as a failure by capitalists to assume the responsibilities of 'good leadership'; there is Tolkein and that group of middle-class Christian fantasists who constantly sing the praises of bourgeois virtues and whose villains are thinly disguised working class agitators -- fear of the Mob permeates their rural romances.
-To all these and more the working class is a mindless beast which must be controlled or it will savage the world (i.e. bourgeois security) -- the answer is always leadership, 'decency', paternalism (Heinlein in particularly strong on this), Christian values...
+To all these and more the working class is a mindless beast which must be controlled or it will savage the world (i.e. bourgeois security) -- the answer is always leadership, 'decency',_ paternalism (Heinlein in particularly strong on this), Christian values

 "What can this stuff have in common with radicals of any persuasion?
 The simple answer is, perhaps, Romance.
 The dividing line between rightist Romance (Nazi insignia and myth etc.) and leftist Romance (insurgent cavalry etc.) is not always easy to determine.
 A stirring image is a stirring image and can be ,employed to raise all sorts of atavistic or infantile emotions in us.
 Escapist or 'genre' fiction appeals to these emotions.
 It does us no harm to escape from time to time but it can be dangerous to confuse simplified fiction with reality and that, of course, is what propaganda does."